-The BHA devotes much of its time to campaigning and lobbying on behalf of the non-religious as well as for freedom of religion, belief, speech, thought, and expression more generally.
+The British Humanist Association devotes much of its time to campaigning and lobbying on behalf of the non-religious as well as for freedom of religion, belief, speech, thought, and expression more generally.
 We work for an open society and a secular state with no religious privilege or discrimination based on religion or belief.
 We also campaign for a rational approach to public ethical issues in order to contribute to a public life where decisions are made on evidence rather than on the basis of irrational beliefs or religious doctrines.
 You can help!

 We classify our public affairs work as belonging to one of four areas: